jwkimani/dbt-learn-on-demand/README.md

 - You can add own test descriptions  directly in the project.
 Documenting can happen as you build your models.
 You can use MarkDown
 - To run the document generation in dbt: `dbt docs generate`

+# Packages

+- Include package in the .yml
+- Run `dbt deps` to install the package

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)
 - Check out [Discourse](https://discourse.getdbt.com/) for commonly asked questions and answers